sentrychris/system-monitor/README.md

 - If you set `VITE_CONNECTION_TYPE` to `http`, the dashboard will load with data requested from an HTTP endpoint and will poll for updates every 30 seconds.

 There is a control switch provided at the top-right on the navbar to toggle the connection type between HTTP and Websocket.

+The dashboard consumes three endpoints from psmonitor: `GET /system` (single-fetch snapshot — also drives the `/connect` WebSocket stream), `GET /network` (interface counters and Wi-Fi info), and `GET /probes` (configurable external service health checks).
+Multi-disk and live network throughput data are populated by the `disks` and `network` fields on `/system`.

 I hope you find this project useful, if you have any questions or feedback, please feel free to raise an [issue here](https://github.com/sentrychris/system-monitor/issues).